 - Packaging – All the materials used to keep the laptop safe, and to get it delivered to the consumer.

-- Usage – One of the most important aspect, as it is about the energy which is consumed in the day to day usage.
+- Usage – One of the most important aspects, is the energy that is consumed in day-to-day usage.

 - After usage – Afterlife of the laptop, the possibility of recovering materials